UFC's Dana White rips 'woke' professional sports: 'If you want to listen to that stuff', change the channel

 CLICK HERE TO GET THE FOX NEWS APP

-In response, White had told the outlet to "go f--- yourself" and called the Las Vegas paper a "piece of s---", further advising their reporters not to attend an upcoming July fight featuring Irish martial artist Conor MacGregor.
+In response, White had told the outlet to "go f--- yourself" and called the Las Vegas paper a "piece of s---", further advising their reporters not to attend an upcoming July fight featuring Irish martial artist Conor McGregor.

 White said he takes coronavirus seriously, and that he has made sure to keep his employees and athletes safe by going as far as to contact the Emirati Royal Family to create "Fight Island" in Abu Dhabi last year -- as a neutral, sterile place to hold events.